Australia's Qantas set to ramp up domestic flights without social distancing

 “Social distancing on an aircraft is impractical,” Qantas Chief Executive Alan Joyce told media.
 “It only gives you 60 centimetres (23.6 inches) between passengers.”

-He said to meet Australia’s standard for social distancing of 1.5 metres on the ground, an Airbus SE (AIR.PA) A320 operated by low-cost arm Jetstar could fill just 22 seats, rather than the normal 180.
+He said to meet Australia’s standard for social distancing of 1.5 metres on the ground, an Airbus SE A320 operated by low-cost arm Jetstar could fill just 22 seats, rather than the normal 180.

 “That means airfares are going to be eight to nine times more than they are today,” he said.
 “It economically will not be justified.”